bentoml/BentoML/DEVELOPMENT.md

 $ tox -e py36
 ```

-## Using forks/branches of BentoML
+## Installing BentoML from forks/branches

 When trying new BentoML feature that has not been released, testing a fork of
 BentoML on Google Colab or trying out changes in a pull request, an easy  way of